zaracooper/blog/content/posts/hugo-github-portfolio.md

 We’re going to be hosting the portfolio we created on a **User Page** which will be found at the `<USERNAME>.github.io` URL.
 We’ll be hosting directly from the **master**  branch of the `<USERNAME>.github.io` repo we created in step 5.
 To do this:

-1. First, the repo has to be public if you are on the Github's free plan (you can host from a private repo if you're on an upgraded plan).
+1. First, the repo has to be public if you are on Github's free plan (you can host from a private repo if you're on an upgraded plan).
 If your `<USERNAME>.github.io` repo is private, head on over to **Settings > Options > Danger Zone** to change it back to public.

     ![Github Repo Publicity](github_publicity.png)

-2. Next, we’ll need to set the source for the Github User Page.
+2. Next, we’ll need to set the deployment branch for the Github User Page.
 If your repo is named `<USERNAME>.github.io`, Github Pages is enabled by default with public repos or private repos if you're on an upgraded plan.
 This setting can be found at **Settings > Options > Github Pages**.
 We’ll select the source of the page as the `master` branch.

     ![Github Pages Branch](github_pages_branch.png)